I write about the internet, media, and pop culture. Some articles I am proud of:

 Editorial Note from Aja:

-That said, I want readers to always raise any concerns they might have about my reporting!
-I always strive to address any such concerns in my articles and with my editors, even if I don’t do so publicly.
+That said, I strive to address concerns with my articles and with my editors, even if I don’t do so publicly.

 You can always email me at Vox at aja.romano at vox dot com, or at my personal email, aja.romano at gmail.